wtwilley17/Kronos-Incident/README.md

 ![individual](https://github.com/wtwilley17/Kronos-Incident/assets/93458004/1ec21ee7-fafc-42f5-bcc7-d8f9b40b3abd)

-In the "Individual Employee Movement" tab, users can select an employee's name, along with a date and Ɵme range.
+In the "Individual Employee Movement" tab, users can select an employee's name, along with a date and time range.
 The resulting graph provides a detailed trajectory of the selected employee's movement during the specified period.
 A supplementary table showing card transaction data is posiƟoned under the graph.
 This integration facilitates a comprehensive analysis, enabling users to discern potential anomalies or irregulariƟes in an individual employee's movement patterns and associated financial activities.
-By comparing movement data with card transactions, this tab supports the identification of suspicious behaviors and aids in confirming the legitimacy of transacƟons
+By comparing movement data with card transactions, this tab supports the identification of suspicious behaviors and aids in confirming the legitimacy of transactions